Mini-Sylar/Anime-Info-Platform/README.md

 - CSS
 - Vanilla Javascript

-The javascript here is repsonsible for fetching data from the AniList API written in GraphQl as well as updating the page with the data fetched.
+The javascript here is responsible for fetching data from the AniList API written in GraphQl as well as updating the page with the data fetched.
 View [index.js](https://github.com/Mini-Sylar/Anime-Info-Platform/blob/master/javascript/index.js) for more information

 <hr>